European Campus

 Press: National dailies include Magyar Hírlap, Népszabadság and Népszava.
 English-language newspapers include the Budapest Business Journal, Budapest Week, Courier Diplomatique, The Budapest Sun, The Hungarian Economy, The Hungarian Observer and The Hungarian Quarterly

-Radio: BBC World Service (website: www.bbc.co.uk/worldservice) and Voice of America (website: www.voa.gov) can be received.
-From time to time the frequencies change and the most up-to-date can be found online
+Radio: BBC World Service (website: http://www.bbc.co.uk/worldservice) From time to time the frequencies change and the most up-to-date can be found online

 [BACK TO TOP]